 A conch piercing is suitable for many ears and suits all styles.
 In my many years of piercing, I have not come across one that wasn’t suitable.
 Working with the anatomy of each ear, the placement can achieve a subtle look or be a statement piece, depending on the style and desires of the client.

 What type of piercing do you pierce with—hoop or bar?

-For the initial healing period, I use a bar, but once healed, the piercing can be fitted with jewellery of either a bar or ring style dependant on the placement and anatomy of the client.
+For the initial healing period, I use a bar, but once healed, the piercing can be fitted with jewelry of either a bar or ring style dependent on the placement and anatomy of the client.